AlvaroCiru/FIWARE-CattleDataset/README.md

 ```
 docker compose up -d
 ```
-After initializacion of the app, you can acces the dashboard through your port 4000:
+After initialization of the app, you can access the dashboard through your port 4000:

 ```
 http://localhost:4000